BaselMorsy/IPowerLab.jl/README.md

 [![Build Status](https://github.com/BaselMorsy/IPowerLab.jl/actions/workflows/CI.yml/badge.svg?branch=master)](https://github.com/BaselMorsy/IPowerLab.jl/actions/workflows/CI.yml?query=branch%3Amaster)

 IPowerLab or IPL (stands for Intelligent Power Lab), is a Julia package for power system analysis with a focus on modeling both technical and market-related aspects of power grids.
 More information will be available in the documentation.
+The package is developed and maintained by @BaselMorsy.

 ## Installation